 In assessing the data related to the ‘Butterfly Chart’ it is relevant to observe the ‘Zero to Low’ gap between spot cycles.
-The gaps between cycles from 21 to 24 is clearly expanding and thinning, that between 23 and 24 is visibly clear of spots for a significant period.
-Whilst other cycles tend to show a significant overlap.
+The gaps between cycles from 21 to 24 is clearly expanding and thinning, that between 23 and 24 is visibly clear of spots for a significant period whilst other cycles tend to show a significant overlap.
 It may best be visualised as the cycles shrinking – which would be in line with the fall off over the last few cycles – and pulling apart.
 It is necessary to go back to the early 1900’s to observe a gap of that nature between cycles.
 Under such conditions, other influences on the sun-earth interaction rate become more significant so that a dip associated with Russell-MacPherron effect, which may otherwise be overwhelmed, may become dominant with the inevitable effects on surface climate.
 In ‘busier’ inter-cycle periods this dip would be swamped by other activity and the earthly climate remain more highly elevated.

 If we now view the ‘Butterfly Chart’ overall, it is possible to visualise a slow curving cycle of intensity variation over the period displayed, with a minima in the mid 1800’s, slowly rising to a maxima around 1960/1980, then staring to decline to a possible minima which would be around 2050.
 This, however, must be viewed as being highly speculative.

 It is disappointing to note that NOAA/SWPC, Boulder Co., are to discontinue – with effect from 1st July 2020 – the older, legacy, versions of the Solar Progression charts.
 The “Ap” progression chart was particularly valuable in assessing any Solar/Terrestrial interaction.
 Best remaining data source is probably :-

 although this does not give long term historical data in the way that the Boulder charts did.